webboty/Dexter-Wiki/Kinematics.md

 **Direction** controls what direction the last part of the arm is pointing.
 It will be at X, Y, Z, but should it be pointing straight down?
 [0, 0, -1] does that.
 Or should it be pointed out?
 [0, 1, 0] does that.
 Or maybe you want it pointed in?
 [0, -1, 0].
 You can also use an array of 2 values in DDE, which will be used as pitch and roll angles, but be careful not to use 90 as _both_ of the angles because it will cause a "singularity"

 **Singularity**  "A point at which a function takes an infinite value" In many cases, there are more than one way to get to the target.
 If you specify [90,90] for wrist pitch and roll, there are an infinite number of ways to get to that direction.
+A good starting point for xyz is: [0, 0.5, 0.075].

 <img src="https://raw.githubusercontent.com/cfry/dde/master/doc/coor_images/Direction_Vector.PNG">